 This has enabled us to make a real impact.
 We moved directly from a research model to implementation and certification in a commercial project.
 In addition, the fundamental research is continuing.
 This is something that the Innovation and Impact Centre and the Faculty of Civil Engineering and Geosciences can be proud of.

 It was a complex process, in which we worked closely with Adriaan van Noord and Merlijn Bazuine from the Intellectual Property (IP) team.
 Merlijn had a highly constructive, adequate approach to dealing with all the agreements relating to IP.
 I could never have done it on my own.

 “Hayo focused on the content, and my role was to keep all the players on board, iron out any obstacles and ensure the smooth running of the partnership.
 That sounds easier than it is.
 There are so many different people involved, both from within TU Delft and from outside: grant providers and Siemens Gamesa.

 “What Hayo has done is nothing less than a global breakthrough.
 The models used to measure dynamic ice force up until now dated from the 1970s, and the last major progress was made in the late 1990s.
 That's over 20 years ago.
 Hayo's method means that some commercial offshore projects are now financially feasible in areas where the ice conditions previously made them impossible.
 A fantastic result!
-Our task as Valorisation Centre is to help researchers to implement the innovations generated by their research in society.
+Our task as Innovation and Impact Centre is to help researchers to implement the innovations generated by their research in society.
 This is a prime example.”